KhushiAgg/AMAZON-Reviews-Summarization/README.md

 # AMAZON-Reviews-Summarization
+This project contributes to the partial fulfillment of the internship requirements offered by Open Weaver.

 * Real time scraping of product reviews using BeautifulSoup.
 * Then performed text summarization using huggingface pipeline models to get essential information.